 Look at this man.
 This is Edward.
 He is founder of the Barstarzz.
-I was lucky enough to interview him this morning (actually it was deep evening in New York City :)).
+I was lucky enough to interview him this morning (actually, it was deep evening in New York City).
 He trains exclusively with his own bodyweight.
 He is strong as he looks.
 He performs amazing feats of strength, agility, balance etc. How this man was able to build such an amazing physique exclusively with his bodyweight?
 Because calisthenics work.
-And he's not the only one.
-Look at other BarStarzz's athletes.
-They look totally awesome AND they perform totally awesome.
-It's not genetics.
-It's consistency and perseverance.
+And he’s not the only one.
+Look at other BarStarzz’s athletes.
+They look AND perform totally awesome.
+It’s not genetics.
+It’s consistency and perseverance.
 These things build such great strength and such great bodies.
-I'm really sick and tired of people that say something like "Oh!
-I need gym membership to become strong and fit" or "Oh!
-I don't have time to train".
+I’m really sick and tired of people that say something like “Oh!
+I need gym membership to become strong and fit” or “Oh!
+I don’t have time to train”.
 Seriously?
 Forget your excuses and go train!
-How you can train with your own bodyweight, get superstrong and achieve such amazing body?
+How can you train with your own bodyweight, get superstrong and achieve such amazing body?
 Read on.

 Hi, Edward!
 How you doing?
 Tell us about BarStarzz.

 Hi, Alex.
 BarStarzz is a fitness organization that’s international.
 We’ve come together to push forward the idea that you can train your body, gain strength and definition, without ever stepping in a gym.
 Just at your local park or at home with very minimum equipment.
 And hopefully we just trying to spread the message to people through our videos.
 And now we are going through a stage where we’re showing ‘how to’.
 So we’re showing you what to eat now, what workouts to perform.

 Very interesting.
 What can you tell us about your workouts?